teamhola/website/README.md

 ## Legal

-All contents including images, text, hexo theme (`/themes/hola`) and other editorial things in this repo is copyrightted by Team ¡Hola!, and can not be used without license from Team ¡Hola!.
+All contents including images, text, hexo theme (`/themes/hola`) and other editorial things in this repo are **copyrightted** by Team ¡Hola!, and can not be used without license from Team ¡Hola!.

-Other code in this repo is opensourced in MIT, if not specifically marked out.